professorcode1/College-Time-Table-Scheduler/README.md

 ## Generate Schedule

-Once a user goes to the `/generateSchedule` route, the user performs a two-way handshake witht the backend using `socketio` (or simply, has a full-duplex connection with the backend) to get real-time updates on the schedule generation process.
-Now since JS and by extentions node is a single threaded(kindof) generating the schedules in the same JS process will completely block the JS application.

-To prevent this, the actual generation is done by forking ScheduleGenerator.js to create a child process, which effectively is another node.js process.
-ScheduleGenerator.js performs the below algorithm.
-To actually generate the schedule the following algorithm is followed
+Once a user goes to the `/generateSchedule` route, the user loads all their data (i.e. a copy of their entire database entry) as well as the js and wasm file that will be used to generate the schedule on their local machine.
+The file called scheduler.js is run in parallel as a web worker and given the users info.
+After turing all the information into a graph, it then calles the ant-colony.js/ant-colony.wasm which in turn the colors the graph.
+Once the graph is colored the front end sends the coloring as a post request and the backend updates the database.
+Now the user can view their schedule.

+Here's how scheduler.js works

 - For each period a node in the graph is initalised.
 - For each professor an edge in initalised b/w all the periods taught by the professor